 Fishing Reach is on the west bank of Tatton Mere.
 Species include Carp, Roach, Bream, Tench, Perch and Pike.

-A record Carp weighing over 50lb was caught during 2011 and a pike weighing 31lb was caught in 2001.
+A north-west record Carp weighing over 57lb was caught during 2017 and a pike weighing 31lb was caught in 2001.

 Pike caught on a plug around twenty pounds in weight.

 If you want to try some arm and rod bending action Tatton is the place.

 We are compiling a gallery and need your photos!
 Email us: firstname.lastname@example.org or using Social channels to @tatton_park #tattonpark

 Any clubs looking for match dates should contact Simon Jones through either the rangers office or main reception on 01625 37 4414/4400.

 Visitors to Tatton Park are able to enjoy nature watching from the Allen Bird Hide.
 The Hide is situated on the edge of Melchett Mere alongside the Knutsford Drive immediately after the turning to the Old Hall.
 Beautiful scenery and the prospect a number of bird species and other forms of wildlife await the visitor.